writethedocs/www/docs/conf/sponsorship/prospectus.rst

 -  Food, Non-alcoholic and Alcoholic drink options

--  Logo at the party venue
+-  Logo at the party venue (provided by sponsor)

 Choose Your Own Sponsorship Adventure
 -------------------------------------